Mirfan9n/Connect-Us/README.md

 # Connect-Us
-real time Chat application with audio and vedio calling
+Real time Chat application with Audio and Vedio calling